 In the picture, the students are on an outing.
-While it appears that the teacher is holding a rifle, I have never seen such a thing in ten years of living here.
-Rest assured however, they are under armed protection.
-In most cases it is an armed guard or a soldier that will accompany a class, not the teacher.
+While it does appears that the teacher is holding a rifle, I have never seen such a thing in 15 years of living in Israel.
+Rest assured however, they is under armed protection.
+In most cases it is an armed guard or a soldier that will accompany a class, not the teacher, on a field trip.
+I remember going on such a trip with my daughter when she was in elementary school and yes, we had a young man with us, who was armed for our protection.
 And my guess is that the woman with the gun is a security guard, not a teacher.

 Secondly, they are not armed in the classroom.
 Is that really the image you want to imprint on the minds of six-year-olds?
 (That would be Hamas) On the other hand.
 I have never seen a school in Israel that was not fenced in.
-You must go through a locked gate that is guarded by an armed shomer, a security guard.
+You must go through a locked gate that is guarded by an armed shomer (security guard).
 He or she, on the other hand, is not concerned with educating, but protecting.
 He or she will ask you why you are there?
 “What is your child’s name?”
 “Show me your I.D. card.”
 And he or she would not let you bring a weapon inside.

 These types of massacres don’t seem to happen here for other reasons as well.
 Despite the stereotype of Israel being a violent nation, it is a million times (slight exaggeration) easier to get a weapon in the US than it is in Israel.
 Gun Control laws are very strict here.

 Two types of people have guns in Israel: Soldiers and those with licenses.
-Mentally unstable people don’t have guns—and thus, don’t shoot people.
-And it is not as easy to steal a gun as it is in the US.
+Mentally unstable people don’t have guns or access to guns—and thus, do not shoot people.
+And it is not as easy to steal a gun in Israel as it is in the US.
 When you are drafted you go through mental tests to see if there are any red flags.
 If so, you will be discharged or placed in an area where you would never see a rifle.

 Only those with the rank of Captain or Lieutenant Colonel for at least two years can qualify to own a gun after the army.
 And those who do have guns are taught to guard them carefully.
 For soldiers who take their weapons home, it must be on their persons at all times or under lock and key.